A Sacred Responsibility: Caring for Older Adult Parents While Leading Your Church

 What happens when my parents can no longer manage their finances?

 Conversations about money can be awkward, even with family.
-When it comes to finances, it’s also helpful for you and your elderly loved ones to discuss and plan in advance.
+When it comes to finances, it’s also helpful for you and your older adult loved ones to discuss and plan in advance.
 Here are some questions to help guide your conversations.

 • Are they using Direct Deposit for Social Security and any other pension income?
 If your parents are still receiving paper checks by mail, work with them to set up Direct Deposit.
 It not only ensures that benefits will be available more quickly, it also can keep your parent(s) safe from theft or fraud.